-- 100% class-wise accuracy by up to 300%, and frame-wise 90% and 99% accuracy by up to 22% and 54%. - tion and also improves overall inference accuracy. - to-detect and complex frames and further improves tail accuracy.
+- § 5.1 Runespoor handles both class-wise and frame-wise tail accuracy.
+ASR improves 50% to 100% class-wise accuracy by up to 300%, and frame-wise 90% and 99% accuracy by up to 22% and 54%, respectively. - § 5.2 For the traditional goal of edge-cloud analytics systems, ASR reduces bandwidth consumption and also improves overall inference accuracy. - § 5.3 During online operation, CAC instantly reacts to the hardto-detect and complex frames and further improves tail accuracy.
 The end-to-end Runespoor system is efficient.